ustaxcourt/ef-cms/.github/ISSUE_TEMPLATE/ustc-story-template.md

  - [ ] Code refactored for clarity and to remove any known technical debt
  - [ ] Rebuild entity documentation
  - [ ] Acceptance criteria for the story has been met
+ - [ ] Code toggle has been implemented (“On” for items that are QA’d)
  - [ ] Deployed to the dev environment
  - [ ] Deployed to the prod environment